-The Directors do not recommend the payment of any dividend for the current financial year.
+No dividend was declared or paid since the end of the previous financial year and the directors do not recommend the payment of any dividend for the current financial year.

 RESERVES AND PROVISIONS

 There were no material transfers to or from reserves or provisions during the financial year other than as disclosed in the financial statements.